f-pientka/academic_website/content/project/polarons/index.md

 ---
 title: Polaron dynamics
-summary: We are interested in the dynamics of polarons in condensed matter and cold atomic systems.
-In particular, we study nonequilibrium phenomena such as polaron drag, a novel form of Coulomb drag mediated by nonperturbative interactions or metastable polaron states that can enable lasing.
+summary: Dynamics of polarons in condensed matter and cold atomic systems, in particular, nonequilibrium phenomena such as polaron drag, a novel form of Coulomb drag mediated by nonperturbative interactions or metastable polaron states that can enable lasing.
 tags:
-- Deep Learning
+#- Deep Learning
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: An exciton sourrounded by an electronic polarization cloud
+  caption: An exciton surrounded by an electronic polarization cloud
   focal_point: Smart

 #links: